 Medical offices have a lot of paperwork that they need to file, update and manage.
 Even smaller practices have thousands of files that contain patient information that is protected by HIPAA and other privacy laws.

 Protecting patient information and providing quality patient care is something that is vital for any medical practice.
 Any data breach or inadvertent release of patient information can result in tremendous fines and penalties.
-But there’s also those patient files that haven’t been pulled in years, but still need to be retained.
 That’s where an offsite storage facility can come in handy.

 Benefits of Using an Offsite Medical Records Storage Facility

-The great thing about records storage facilites is you still have the ability to access your medical records whenever you need it.
-You can request files to be picked up or delivered, and most facilites also have emergency retrieval services if you need certain files immediately.
+The great thing about records storage facilities is that you still have the ability to access your medical records whenever you need to.
+You can request files to be picked up or delivered, and most facilities also have emergency retrieval services if you need certain files immediately.

 It also provides an easy way to back up all the information in your patient’s medical records, which reduces the chance of data loss from a disaster and legal risks from a data breach.